-The novel that put Margaret Atwood on the literary map; a groundbreaking work of fiction.
+The novel that put the #1 New York Times bestselling author of The Handmaid’s Tale on the literary map; a groundbreaking work of fiction.

 Ever since her engagement, the strangest thing has been happening to Marian McAlpin: she can’t eat.
 First meat.
 Then eggs, vegetables, cake, pumpkin seeds—everything!
 Worse yet, while Marian ought to feel consumed with passion, she really just feels … consumed.
 A brilliant and powerful work, rich in irony and metaphor, The Edible Woman is an unforgettable masterpiece by a true master of contemporary literature.